beckpull/readme-generator/README.md

 <!-- Link to video demo -->

-I have attached a sample README created using this generator: Click [here](./YourREADME.md) to view!
+ * Click [here](./YourREADME.md) to view an attached a sample README created using this generator.
+ * Click [here](https://drive.google.com/file/d/1mre1OwRyV_mRTCyXUPhy4u_9t4dBwN9y/view) to watch a demo video on how to use this application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>